openfootball/spec/docs/README.md

 ## Stadiums & Grounds

-Use `@` to start with adding "geo" names - that is, stadiums & grounds and / or cities (plus optional timezone), countries and more.
+Use the geo marker, that is, `@` to start with adding "geo" names - that is, stadiums & grounds and / or cities, countries and more.
 Examples:

 ```